maroontress/CuiMallet.CSharp/README.md

 > _command_ [_Options_...] [`--`] [_Arguments_...]

 - A component of _Options..._ is a list separated with whitespace characters, which contains a string starting with a hyphen (`-`) character and consisting of two or more characters (e.g., `--help`, `-h`).
 The string starting with a double hyphen (`--`) is called an _option_, and the string after the double hyphen is called the _option name_.
 The option name consists of alphanumeric characters and hyphens.
-  Meanwhile, the string consisting of a single character preceded with a single hyphen (`-`) is called a _shortened-form_ option, and the character after the hyphen is called a _short name_ of the option.
+Meanwhile, the string consisting of a single character preceded by a single hyphen (`-`) is called a _shortened-form_ option, and the character after the hyphen is called a _short name_ of the option.
 The short names are single alphanumeric characters.

 - A component of _Arguments..._ is a list of strings separated with whitespace characters.

 Each component enclosed in square brackets can be omitted.
 However, a double hyphen (`--`) must be placed between _Options..._ and _Arguments..._ only if the first element of _Arguments..._ begins with a hyphen character and is not a hyphen exactly.

 Note that the option name in CuiMallet corresponds to the long option name in GNU `getopt_long` \[[3](#ref3)\], and the short name corresponds to the option name in POSIX `getopt` \[[4](#ref4)\].

 ### An option with an option argument

-There are the two types of options: the options that can't have an option argument
-(e.g., `--help` as described above) and that must have a single option argument.
+There are two types of options: the options that can't have an option argument (e.g., `--help` as described above), and that must have a single-option argument.
 For example, suppose the `--file` option, which has the shortened form `-f`, requires an option argument.
-Then its argument must be supplied as any one of the following forms:
+Then its argument must be supplied in any one of the following forms:

-> `--file ARGUMENT`
+- `--file ARGUMENT`

-> `--file=ARGUMENT`
+- `--file=ARGUMENT`

-> `-f ARGUMENT`
+- `-f ARGUMENT`

-> `-fARGUMENT`
+- `-fARGUMENT`

-where you must replace the `ARGUMENT` with the actual option argument.
+Where you must replace the `ARGUMENT` with the actual option argument.

-Thus, `--file index.html`, `--file=infex.html`, `-f index.html`,
+Thus, `--file index.html`, `--file=infex.html`, `-f index.html`, and
-and `-findex.html` are equivalent.
-However, if `ARGUMENT`
-must be a zero-length string (that is, an empty string), you cannot use the `-fARGUMENT` form.
+`-findex.html` are equivalent.
+However, if the `ARGUMENT` must be a zero-length string (i.e., an empty string), you cannot use the `-fARGUMENT` form.

-Note that, in general, there are two types in the options that have an option
-argument: the required argument option and the optional argument option.
-The former cannot omit an option argument, but the latter can omit it.
+Note that, in general, two types of options have an option argument: the required argument option and the optional argument option.
+The former cannot omit an option argument, but the latter can.
 However, CuiMallet has not yet implemented the latter.

 ### Concatenating the shortened-form options

-Specifying `-a -b -c` and `-abc` are equivalent in meaning.
+Specifying `-a -b -c` and `-abc` are equivalent.
 The concatenated options, except the last one, can't have an option argument.
-Only the last of them can have an option argument as follows:
+Only the last one can have an option argument as follows:

 > `-abcf ARGUMENT` (or `-abcfARGUMENT`)

-where the `ARGUMENT` is of the `-f` option, and `-a`, `-b`, and `-c` options cannot have an option argument.
+Where the `ARGUMENT` is of the `-f` option, and `-a`, `-b`, and `-c` options cannot have an option argument.

 ### Abbreviating an option name

 You can abbreviate the option names as long as the abbreviations are unique.
 For example, suppose there are only three options in the schema: `--help`, `--verbose`, and `--version`.
 Specifying `--h`, `--he`, `--hel`, and `--help` are equivalent.
 Likewise, `--verb --vers` is equivalent to `--verbose --version`.
-However, specifying `--ver` cause an error because there are two options starting with it.
+However, specifying `--ver` causes an error because two options start with it.

 ### Adding a required argument option to the schema

-To add the `--file` option (as described above) to the schema, use the
-`Add(string, char?, string, string)` method against the schema object as follows:
+To add the `--file` option (as described above) to the schema, use the `Add(string, char?, string, string)` method against the schema object as
+follows:

 ```csharp
 schema = schema.Add("file", 'f', "FILE", "Specify an input file");
 ```

 To get the value of the actual option argument, use a [`RequiredArgumentOption`][apiref-requiredargumentoption] object as follows:

 ```csharp
 var options = setting.Options;